-Richard Gott, a well known expert on Latin America, and a firm supporter of both Cuba and Venezuela, rightly ridiculed the notion that Cuba’s new economic policies represented a turn to embrace capitalism.
-Writing in the Guardian’s Comment is Free, his analysis was: “Hundreds of thousands of people [in Cuba] now work on their own account, soon to be joined by half a million others – or possibly more.”
+Well known Latin American specialist Richard Gott, writing in the Guardian’s Comment is Free, noted: “Hundreds of thousands of people [in Cuba] now work on their own account, soon to be joined by half a million others – or possibly more.”

 “The Cubans are by no means thirsting to embrace the capitalist system, as some commentators have suggested, but they are certainly ready to take more responsibility for their own lives.
 Unlike many other people in Latin America (or indeed in the US), they are well educated, well looked after, and healthy.
 The state will not just throw the workers in at the deep end.
 There will be programmes of training to ease the move from state employment into the world of private enterprise.

 “This is the first step in the reorganisation of the Cuban economy, and the Cubans are fortunate in having the powerful backing of oil-rich Venezuela.
 Hugo Chávez will be helpful during this transition period, not least because the Cubans will be moving closer to the mixed economy that he has always favoured.
 The current arrangements, with Cuban doctors working in Venezuela and being paid for with subsidised oil, work well for both parties.

 “But what of the larger question of the wider economic framework?
 The Cubans, government and population, have been well informed about the collapse of the communist system in Russia and eastern Europe, and its replacement by unbridled capitalism of the most vicious and corrupt kind.
 There is little enthusiasm to start down that road.
 Nor does anyone want to see the rich Cuban millionaires in Florida returning to reclaim their homeland.
 (Nor, to be fair, do most of the millionaires.)